alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

 <li>hurl - a command line tool that runs HTTP requests defined in a simple plain text format.
 It can perform requests, capture values and evaluate queries on headers and body response.
 Hurl is very versatile: it can be used for both fetching data and testing HTTP sessions: https://hurl.dev/</li>
 <li>PacketSender - utility to allow sending and receiving TCP, UDP, and SSL (encrypted TCP) packets: https://github.com/dannagle/PacketSender</li>
 <li>Ddosify - High-performance load testing tool: https://github.com/ddosify/ddosify</li>
+<li>hey - a tiny program that sends some load to a web application: https://github.com/rakyll/hey</li>